2.2 Summary of material accounting policies

 In accordance with Ind AS 27 - Separate Financial Statements, investments in equity instruments of subsidiaries, joint ventures and associates can be measured at cost or at fair value in accordance with Ind AS 109.
 The Company has opted to measure such investments at cost at initial recognition.

 Subsequently, such investments in subsidiaries, joint ventures and associates are carried at cost less accumulated impairment losses, if any.
 Where an indication of impairment exists, the carrying amount of the investment is assessed and written down immediately to its recoverable amount.
-On disposal of these investments, the difference between net disposal proceeds and the carrying amounts are recognized in the statement of profit and loss.
+On disposal of these investments, the difference between net disposal proceeds and the carrying amounts are recognised in the statement of profit and loss.

 o) Government grants

-When the Company receives grants for nonmonetary assets, the asset and the grant are recorded at fair value amounts and released to profit or loss over the expected useful life in a pattern of consumption of the benefit of the underlying asset i.e. by equal annual instalments.
+When the Company receives grants for non¬ monetary assets, the asset and the grant are recorded at fair value amounts and released to profit or loss over the expected useful life in a pattern of consumption of the benefit of the underlying asset i.e. by equal annual instalments.

 p) Cash and cash equivalents